 You need to tell us if their correct prescribed investor rate changes or if you cease to be a New Zealand resident, as the rate for non-residents is 28%.
 If you do not do so, or if you give us a rate that is lower than it should be, you will be personally liable to pay any resulting tax shortfall, including any penalties or interest, and may need to file a tax return.
-If tax is overpaid because a unit holder has given us the wrong prescribed investor rate the overpaid tax is not usually refundable or creditable (although if a unit holder has chosen the 0% rate or is a trust and has chosen a rate other than 28% a unit holder can claim a credit for any tax paid on PIE income allocated).
+If tax was overpaid in any income year before the 2020 income year (1 April 2020 to 31 March 2021) because a unit holder had given us the wrong prescribed investor rate the overpaid tax was not usually refundable or creditable.
+If tax is overpaid in any income year from the 2020 income year because a unit holder has given us the wrong prescribed investor rate, the overpaid tax will be refunded.
+If a unit holder has chosen the 0% rate or is a trust and has chosen a rate other than 28% a unit holder can claim a credit for any tax paid on PIE income allocated).